piaorlm/Product/README.md

 ## Welcome

-Welcome to this mockup company-product sceneria, here are the basic rules:
+Welcome to this simulated company-product scenario, here are the basic rules:
 1. In real world, companies are not independent while sometimes one can have its own sub-company(ies).
 2. To survive in the market, each company has to release its own product(s).
 3. Also market has some feedback to classify these products.